Clemson Baseball's Weekly Wrap

-Clemson, ranked as high as 15th in the country, swept a two-game midweek series over College of Charleston before winning two of three games at Boston College over the weekend.
+Clemson, ranked as high as 13th in the country, won a midweek game at Charlotte before sweeping three games at Virginia Tech over the weekend.

 |